vipulnaik/working-drafts/lesswrong/entitlement-as-a-major-amplifier-of-unhappiness.md

 has a range of strategies to deal with sudden loss of income and wealth.

+Building safety margins is a form of reprogramming the hedonic treadmill; our hedonic treadmill tends to eschew safety margins by quickly adjusting our expectations to our reality.
+Building in a safety margin means that we yank away expectations from reality in a way that keeps a cushion/buffer that we can use up.

-### Redirecting entitlement to goal-oriented strategy
+### Redirecting entitlement to goal-oriented strategy (taking on the producer mindset)

 Entitlement is a "consumer mindset" way of approaching a situation.
 If you can take the thing you feel entitled to, and then switch to a